amixaam/speech-bubble-translate/readme.md

 These scripts takes in a regular .webp speech bubble and:

-1. Using tesseract OCR, copies the text from the initial image
+1. Using tesseract OCR, copies the text from the initial image,
-2. From the text in the original bubbles, creates a bounding box around the text
+2. Copies the text and creates bounding boxes around words from the image,
-3. Refines bounding box to support multiple speech bubbles in a single image
+3. Creates a new, blank speech bubble without the original text,
-4. Using DeepL API, translates the text into desired language
+4. Refines bounding boxes to support multiple speech bubbles in a single image,
-5. Creates a new, blank speech bubble without the original text
+5. Using DeepL API, translates the text into desired language,
-6. Using the refined bounds and translated text, inserts the text into the blank speech bubble
+6. Using the refined bounds and translated text, inserts the text into the blank speech bubble,
-7. Returns the new speech bubble.
+7. And finally, returns the new speech bubble.

 order how to use scripts:
 1. `detect_speech_bubbles.py` (get text & bounds)